coleww/corpora-api/readme.md

 CORPORA API
 ----------------

-A lil node server for offering up the [Corpora](https://github.com/dariusk/corpora) data as sweet JSON API.
+A lil node server for offering up the [Corpora](https://github.com/dariusk/corpora) data as sweet JSON API. (or, if you fork it, any sort of directory structure of JSON files)

-Currently running 'live' at https://corpora-api.herokuapp.com/
+Currently running 'live' at https://corpora-api.herokuapp.com/ up to 18 hours a day!

 [Browse some JSON](http://coleww.github.io/corpora-api/)